Configure maps and scenes

 Web styles are collections of symbols created in ArcGIS Pro and stored as items.
 Apps such as Map Viewer and Scene Viewer can use web styles to symbolize features with 2D or 3D symbols.

-To include web styles in Map Viewer symbol galleries or in Scene Viewer, do the following:
+To include web styles in Map Viewer symbol galleries or in Scene Viewer, complete the following steps:

 1. Create one or more groups.